qmacro/btp-resources-with-cli-tools-and-apis/slides.md

 # SAP Service Manager - interaction

-This is itself a service via which one can view & manage service offerings, plans, etc.
+This is itself a service for viewing & managing service offerings, plans, etc.

 ## Via the smctl CLI